-Nitrogen dioxide was measured in Lappeenranta center and in Ihalainen in 2018.
+Nitrogen dioxide was measured in Lappeenranta center and in Ihalainen in 2019.
 The level of nitrogen dioxide hasn't change a very much during years.
 In Ihalainen the level of nitrogen dioxide is higher than in Lappeenranta Center.
-NO_2 - concentrations were at their highest in March and in April.
+NO_2 - concentrations were at their highest in April.
 The main nitrogen dioxide source in Lappeenranta is traffic.
 Concentrations of nitrogen dioxide rise during heavy traffic in city centers, and due the hard frost and low wind speed in winter time.
-The concentrations in Lappeenranta center were 25 - 56 % of guidelines and limit values, and in Ihalainen 33 - 71 % of guidelines and limit values.
+The concentrations in Lappeenranta center were 40 - 42 % of guidelines and in Ihalainen 56 - 65 % of guidelines.